Victor Wanyama joins Dunfermline: Former Celtic, Southampton and Spurs player reunites with Neil Lennon

 Dunfermline appointed Neil Lennon as manager last week; Pars are second-bottom, six points clear of automatic relegation but two points behind Hamilton Accies as they look to avoid the play-offs; Victor Wanyama has joined his former Celtic boss at East End Park until the end of this season

-Dunfermline have signed Victor Wanyama on a deal until the end of the season.
+Victor Wanyama has told Sky Sports he "couldn't resist" the chance to join his former Celtic manager Neil Lennon at Dunfermline.

-The move sees the 33-year-old reunite with his former Celtic boss Neil Lennon, who took over at East End Park last week as he bids to steer the club away from relegation.
+The 33-year-old has signed for the Championship side until the end of the season after Lennon took over at East End Park last week as he bids to steer the club away from relegation.

 Wanyama played under Lennon at Parkhead where he won consecutive league titles, plus impressed in Europe - scoring in a famous Champions League win over Barcelona.